 |

 Accurate records weren't kept of this remarkable achievement.
-However, it is known that Mickey hit the façade at least three times. |
+However, it

 |